11-free-summer-activities-for-kids

 • What frustrated you the most this school year?
 Work on improving that area this summer so that when school rolls around again you may have established better habits.

 • What summer family tradition can you repeat again this year?
 Summer wouldn’t be summer without this…. bike rides to the bagel shop or boating on the lake.
-What are the simple things your family does together that can happen this summer of 2023?
+What are the simple things your family does together that can happen this summer?

 What is a way that you strive to create a Summer of Significance?